yannbellot/free-framer-components/README.md

 * Access to web version of Framer or install Framer on your computer.
 * Create two code files in Framer and copy and paste code of two components.

+Note : Some display bugs may occur on Safari for Mac and iOS with the Distortion component because the SVG `<feDisplacementMap>` function is misinterpreted.

 ## Feature list

 ### Distortion component (Perlin noise)